jfxueX/bash/commands/local/awk.md

 to handle unusual conditions.
 If you gave this program an empty file for input, you would get the error:

     awk: username is not an array

 Also, if you piped the output of
-"ls -l" to it, the line that specified the total would increment a non-existing user.
+`ls -l` to it, the line that specified the total would increment a non-existing user.
 There are two techniques used to eliminate this error.
 The first one only counts valid input: